devsgnr/carousel/README.md

 # devsgnr-carousel

-A Simple Carousel built using React, Typescript and styled-components
+:tada: A Simple Carousel built using React, Typescript and styled-components

 ---